-Invirtua is his newest venture, in healthcare and support of families of autistic children, where he plans to bring computer-based virtual reality and computer-generated characters to a variety of methods for assisting those experiencing ASD.
-Jesch and company will also seek scientific validation through research projects at major universities, such as the University of Nevada-Reno (his alma mater), Yale and Stanford.
+Invirtua is his new venture, in healthcare and support of families of autistic children, where he brings computer-based virtual reality and computer-generated characters to a variety of methods for assisting those experiencing ASD.
+Jesch and company also seeks scientific validation through research projects at major universities, such as the University of Nevada-Reno (his alma mater), Yale and Stanford.

 Gary’s past work with meeting planners, trade show event managers, and Fortune 500 corporate clients took him on the road for about 15 years, to China, the Philippines, South America, Mexico, Europe and all over the US.
 In 2008, he designed and installed two of his 3D Digital Puppeteer ™ systems in Family Entertainment Centers – one in central California and one at the Mall of Asia in the Philippines.
 One of his greatest adventure in live animation was realized in 2008, when he created a custom cartoon character and performed for Disney Event Group in Orlando.